ellabastian/july_lycheebnb/recipe/design_web.md

 users[2].email # => 'test3@email.com'
 users[2].password # =>  'password333'

-# 2. Adds new record
+# 2. Adds a new user
 repo = UserRepository.new

 new_user = User.new